 Pharmacy Liability – Ambien

-Mark Shaughnessy recently obtained a defense verdict in a pharmacy liability lawsuit in Hillsborough Superior Court, Manchester, New Hampshire.
+A defense verdict was obtained in a pharmacy liability lawsuit in Hillsborough Superior Court, Manchester, New Hampshire.

 In the lawsuit, the plaintiff brought suit against the defendant pharmacist alleging that the pharmacist had improperly dispensed Ambien, a prescription sleep medication.
 The plaintiff alleged that the pharmacist improperly labeled the prescription bottle with an instruction to “take in the afternoon” in violation of industry standards.
 As a result, the plaintiff testified that due to the improper instructions and warnings on the prescription medication, he used the sleep medication while operating a motor vehicle and lost consciousness resulting in an accident causing a traumatic brain injury.

 In the lawsuit, it was stipulated that the instructions on the prescription medication did not comply with accepted industry standards and practices.
 The primary defense was that despite instructions on the prescription label advising the patient to take Ambien “in the afternoon,” the plaintiff was aware that the prescription should be taken only in the evening based upon instructions provided by his treating neurologist.
 Medical records indicated that the plaintiff’s treating neurologist had informed the plaintiff on the proper usage of the Ambien sleep medication and, as a result, any improper warnings or instructions on the prescription label did not cause the accident.

 During the trial, the plaintiff testified that he was unaware that Ambien was a sleep medication and had never been informed by his treating neurologist that Ambien should only be taken in the evening.
 The plaintiff testified that he relied upon the clear and unambiguous instruction to take the medication in the afternoon as directed on the medication bottle.